 Make a LinkedIn profile and use this social network to help you find connections and research job opportunities.

-Equipping yourself properly with targeted job search documents when attempting to make a career transition to higher education will save hours of frustration.
+Equipping yourself properly with targeted job search documents, including a targeted cover letter when attempting to make a career transition to higher education, will save hours of frustration.

-There are ways to achieve a salary increase in higher education when the time is right to approach this subject.
+There are ways to achieve a salary increase in higher education when it is right to approach this subject.